Last updated on March 2nd, 2023 at 12:38 pm.

-However, you will need to complete a form for the year 2013 if:
+However, you will need to complete a form for the each year if:

 * You are a new resident in Spain and this is your first tax year